Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Increasing dietary magnesium intake is associated with a reduced risk of stroke, heart failure, diabetes, and all-cause mortality, but not CHD or total CVD.

-I am a long-term cancer survivor.
+I am a long-term survivor of a blood cancer called multiple myeloma.
 I have ignored my heart failure issues for years.
 Living with an incurable cancer distracted me.
 A diagnosis of chemotherapy-induced cardiomyopathy in early 2019 forced me to focus on my cardiac rehabilitation.

 Once I began researching heart health issues, I realized I have been doing many things right since I developed atrial fibrillation (a-fib) in late 2010.
 First and foremost, I focused on magnesium.